 Allocation of resources and primary prevention strategies is based on annual community epidemiological profiles created by the SEOW and community-level comprehensive alcohol, tobacco, and other drug (ATOD) needs assessments.
 As Wyoming's population density is sparse with very few populous areas, funding all twenty three (23) counties for prevention services is a necessity.
 Funding levels are determined on a population-based funding model.
 Results from a coalition and community capacity assessment are also used as part of the decision-making process for resource allocation within individual communities.
 Communities are required to spend funds on evidence-based programs.
-The evidencebased workgroup compiles a list of eligible programs and reviews any additional programs that communities might suggest to ensure they meet the standards as set forth by the workgroup.
+The evidence-based workgroup compiles a list of eligible programs and reviews any additional programs that communities might suggest to ensure they meet the standards as set forth by the workgroup.

-- b) If no, (please explain) how SUPTRS BG funds are allocated: - 6.
-Does your state integrate the National CLAS standards into the assessment step? - a) If yes, please explain in the box below.
+b) If no, (please explain) how SUPTRS BG funds are allocated:

+the assessment step?

+a) If yes, please explain in the box below.